v1enna/batch_ce/README.md

-# batch_
+# batch_ce

-Simple video trimmer in Python used for mass-editing short MP4 clips.
+Simple video trimmer in Python built for mass-editing short MP4 clips by using the [MoviePy](https://github.com/Zulko/moviepy) module.